aarnav1729/kohe7/README.md

-# Stone: Astro Theme
+# Kohe: The Coffee Shop

-Stone is a free and open-source Astro theme specially designed for Business, Marketing, SaaS and Startup websites.
+Kohe is a website designed and hosted by Webstax using Astro, Tailwind CSS, and Netlify for Kohe- The Koffee Shop in Jubilee Hills, Hyderabad

 ## Key Features: